elba-security/elba-security/docs/architecture.md

 ### `/functions`

 Inngest function handling are stored here.
 The coding principles applied in `service.ts` files should also be followed in these functions.
 If a function becomes overly complex, it can be decomposed into smaller steps within its directory.
-The same coding rules from `service.ts` applies to the function.

 ### `/middlewares`